cloudflare/cloudflare-docs-engine/src/content/learning/workers-metrics.md

 ### CPU time

 The CPU time chart shows historical CPU time data broken down into relevant quantiles using [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
-You can learn more about interpreting quantiles [here](https://www.statisticshowto.com/quantile-definition-find-easy-steps/).
+You can [learn more about interpreting quantiles](https://www.statisticshowto.com/quantile-definition-find-easy-steps/).
 In some cases, higher quantiles may appear to exceed [CPU time limits](/platform/limits#cpu-runtime) without generating invocation errors because of a mechanism in the Workers runtime that allows rollover CPU time for requests below the CPU limit.

 ### Metrics retention